mukul0112/StockChatBot/README.md

 # Stock Chatbot UI

 This is a React project built with Vite and Material UI.
 The app displays stock data in a chat bubble style interface.
+The project is deployed and is live too. 🔗 [Live Demo](https://stock-chat-bot-omega.vercel.app/)

 ## Features

 - Has a Chat bubble style interface